 We understand that losing a loved one is a very difficult event to go through.
 After the death of a family member, you likely want to take the time you need to grieve your loss.
 If you are the designated personal representative of the decedent for the purposes of probate, you may have questions about what to do and may be overwhelmed by feelings of confusion and frustration.
 When you call our law firm, we will sit down with you to discuss the probate process and explain to you how we can help.
 We represent our clients every step of the way, and have the experience and skill set you can count on.

-To schedule a consultation with our law firm today, please call us at 772-763-1400 today, or send us a message using the intake form on our website at your convenience.
+To schedule a consultation with our law firm today, please call us at 772-763-1400 today, or send us a message using the Contact Form on our website at your convenience.

 The North Palm Beach Estate Planning Lawyers of Kitroser & Associates, welcome clients from the cities of West Palm Beach, Stuart, Palm Beach Gardens, Palm Beach, Jupiter, Tequesta, Juno Beach, Singer Island, Lake Park, Hobe Sound, Royal Palm Beach, Wellington, Lake Worth, as well as all of Palm Beach County, Martin County and South Florida.